annielvalle96/annielvalle96/README.md

 Web Developer
 -------------

+👋 Hello!
+My name is Anniel Valle Valera.
+I am a Software Engineer and Web Developer.

+I am a Software Engineer capable of creating complete web applications from scratch.
+I am passionate about creating resilient, scalable, and maintainable software.
+I am passionate about improving user experiences, both internal and external.
+My interest in web development began in 2015, when I began my studies as a Software Engineer at the Central University “Marta Abreu” de Las Villas, Cuba; a career that sparked my interest in creating computer applications.
+Then I became much more interested in web programming because I find it a fascinating world, and it has a great impact on our lives.

+I have studied application development technologies such as:
+• Programming Languages: Java, JavaScript, HTML, CSS, Python, SQL, PHP.
+• Libraries & Frameworks: React, Node, Express, Django, Vue, Symfony.
+• Tools & Platforms: Git, GitHub, GitLab, Netlify, Vercel, MongoDB, PostgreSQL, Docker, Figma, Postman, Thunder Client.
+• Project Management Methodology: Scrum.

+My goal is to develop my career as a Professional Web Developer, being part of a company that allows me to apply everything I have learned so far and continue growing both personally and professionally to achieve the greatest possible results.

+If you want to know more about me, you can connect with me on LinkedIn or email me: annielvallevalera96@gmail.com

 I am a Web Developer who loves JavaScript technologies!

 * 🌍  I am based in the United States of America.